kestra-io/docs/content/docs/15.how-to-guides/secrets.md

 ---
 title: Secrets
 icon: /docs/icons/tutorial.svg
 stage: Getting Started
 topics:
-  - DevOps
-  - Python
+  - Kestra Concepts
 ---

 How you can use secrets in various Kestra use cases.